 The North American Plains Bison has always been an integral part of early American life.
 The bison was not only a spiritual animal for the Native American people, particularly the Plains Indians, but Native Americans also depended upon these animals for their livelihood.
 Every part of the animal was utilized: the hides constructed shields, saddles, and moccasins; bison hair made sturdy ropes and stuffing for pillows, and warmth for robes.
 The brain was even used for the preparation of hides, which was then used for the construction of teepees.
 The stomach lining made great cooking vessels and the contents were used for medicinal purposes.

 European explorers in North America saw the riches possible from bison fur and bison fur trading became a major industry with a fair number of trading posts appearing in the Great Plains.
 Buffalo hides were one of the major trade items from the plains brining between $1 and $3.50 each.
 Bison were hunted on foot, on horseback, and from trains for their tongues, hides, bones and little else.
-The tongue was (and still is) considered a delicacy.
+The tongue and the hump were (and still is) considered a delicacy.
 Hides were prepared and shipped to the east and Europe for processing into leather.
 The remaining carcasses were, for the most part, left to rot.
-When nothing nothing but bones remained, they were gathered and shipped via rail to eastern destinations for processing into industrial carbon and fertilizer.
+When nothing but bones remained, they were gathered and shipped via rail to eastern destinations for processing into industrial carbon and fertilizer.
 Hearing of the amazing buffalo herds, wealthy hunters wanting to hunt the animals for themselves flocked to the Plains.
 Some hunters would shoot from the train as it passed the herds.
 This shooting did not supply any meat – it was just for sport.

 But the fur trade and other commodities from the Bison is only a small part of the story.
 The American government encouraged elimination of the Plains Indians' primary food source, the bison.
 The idea was to kill off the Buffalo to starve the Indians, force them into relatively small areas, or north into Canada – make their food source either scarce or non-existent.
 The results would be starvation and high infant mortality amongst the Indian populations that would pave the way west for European settlement and the start of the western beef industry.
 Columbus Delano, the Secretary of the Department of the Interior said in the early 1870's, "Every buffalo dead is an Indian gone.
 "The rapid disappearance of game from the former hunting-grounds must operate largely in favor of our efforts to confine the Indians to smaller areas, and compel them to abandon their nomadic customs."